hieuimba/stock-mkt-dashboard/README.md

 -   Azure Functions: for connecting to source data API
 -   Azure Data Factory: for data connectors, scheduling, orchestration
 -   SQL Database: for staging environment & data warehouse
--   Azure Blob Storage: for miscelaneous & config files
+-   Azure Blob Storage: for miscellaneous & config files
 -   Azure Logic Apps: for front-end API (more efficient than Azure Functions)
 -   Streamlit Cloud: for dashboard & visualizations

 ## Lessons Learned
-Making this app was fun, here are a few key take-aways from my experience:
+Making this app was fun, here are a few key takeaways from my experience:

 **Azure Functions:**
 - Azure Functions provide a built-in HTTP endpoint trigger that can be integrated easily with DataFactory’s HTTP dataset connector.
 I’ve found this to be a very simple and effective method to connect to any custom source using Python.